 (Amended by Ordinance No. 160883, effective June 9, 1988.)
-Upon the approval of the Chief of the Bureau of Fire, Rescue and Emergency Services and of the Commissioner In Charge, the fire boats of the Bureau of Fire, Rescue and Emergency Services may be used for the purpose of pumping out water from boats and barges which ply the Willamette or Columbia rivers.
+Upon the approval of the Chief of Portland Fire & Rescue and of the Commissioner In Charge, the fire boats of Portland Fire & Rescue may be used for the purpose of pumping out water from boats and barges which ply the Willamette or Columbia rivers.